 If the og:image tag has not been set for a page, the social network will scan the page to find the most appropriate image to include in social posts, which is usually the first image it finds.
 A link preview image may not appear at all if a robots.txt file, or certain security software, is being used to prevent page crawling.

-If your featured image is not displaying correctly in your social preview (e.g., the image is cut off or the ratio is incorrect), you may need to edit the image so it has the right dimensions for the social network you're posting to, then republish the page.
+If the featured image for a link you inserted is not displaying correctly in your social preview (e.g., the image is cut off or the ratio is incorrect), you may need to edit the image so it has the right dimensions for the social network you're posting to, then republish the page.
 The following dimensions are recommended for featured image optimization on each network:

 - Facebook: 300:175